The prospect of a tax refund makes most of us light up even when we haven’t even calculated what the refund might be.

 And unless you have an exemption available to protect the refund, you could end up having to sign the check over to a Chapter 7 trustee.

-California’s bankruptcy exemptions can protect more than $28,000 in any kind of property.
+California’s bankruptcy exemptions can protect more than $33,650 in any kind of property in addition to the exemptions tied to particular kinds of assets, like cars and jewelry.

 I’m seldom an advocate for spending, but here I go: collect the refund and spend it before you file.
 Thoughts on spending non exempt cash.